 • Voice is the most critical VHF communication application in terms of safety and dependability.
 It is studied within the sub-band 117.975-136 MHz.

-• VHF data-link (VDL) Mode 2 is studied within the sub-band 136-137 MHz, as channels currently assigned worldwide to this application are within this range.
+• VHF datalink (VDL) Mode 2 is studied within the sub-band 136-137 MHz, as channels currently assigned worldwide to this application are within this range.

 – No change is made on: